venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 As soon as the controller goes down or its session with the zookeeper is lost then this znode will be deleted and the rest of the brokers will be notified, and a new controller will be elected again.

+    In a Kafka cluster, one of the brokers serves as the controller, which is responsible for managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
+At any given time there is only one controller broker in your cluster.

 </details>

 <details>